 Bonitas medical scheme is one of the biggest medical aid schemes in South Africa.
-With a wide range of medical aid options available it is good to review them all.
-We will take a look at the Bon Essential Bonita Hospital plan.
+Therefore, with a wide range of medical aid options available, it is good to review them all.
+Firstly, we will take a look at the Bon Essential Bonita Hospital plan.

 The Bon Essential Bonita Hospital Plan:

-• The Bon Essential plan is a basic hospital plan that provides in-hospital cover at any private hospital.
+- The Bon Essential plan is a basic hospital plan that significantly provides in-hospital cover at any private hospital.